ErikPillon/Leetcode/README.md

 | 2177 | find three consecutive integers that sum to a given number | [Python solution](solutions/2177.find-three-consecutive-integers-that-sum-to-a-given-number.py) |
 </details>

-If you found some bugs and want to contribute to the repository, share with me your opinion or whatever other reason, just drop me an [email](mailto:erik.pillon@gmail.com) or star the repo!
+If you find any bug and would like to contribute to the repository, feel free to open a pull request or to contact me directly at the following [email](mailto:erik.pillon@gmail.com).

-All the material present here is for education purposes only.
+This repository is for education purposes only!
 Please don't copy and paste the solutions but practice and test them out by your own.
+If you found it useful, please consider starring the project!